tatianegercina/FinTech/01-Lesson-Plans/10-Time-Series/1/LessonPlan.md

 * Models that predict and detect fraudulent financial transactions

-Students will learn how to use data science tool kits and machine learning algorithms to automate financial analysis and predict future outcomes.
+The next several units will teach students how to use data science tool kits and machine learning algorithms to automate financial analysis and predict future outcomes.
 By the end of unit, students will have designed and executed machine learning algorithms that leverage common time series analysis and linear aggression approaches to make robust predictions about investments.
 Students will also have become competent in using standard methods/approaches and tools to evaluate predictions, such as **train test data splitting** and **rolling out of sample method**.

-Today's class will initiate that journey by introducing students to the basics of time series analytics.
-Students will learn to use tools to work with time series data in pandas, to articulate the four components of a time series, identify trends in time series, and to create a linear regression model for time series data.
+Today's class will initiate this journey by introducing students to the basics of time series analytics.
+Students will:

+* Learn what time series analysis is

+* Use tools to work with time series data in Pandas

+* Articulate the four components of a time series

+* Identify trends in time series

+* Create a linear regression model for time series data.

 ### Class Objectives